-\textbf{Bar:} The galactic bar, shown in the last row of Fig. \ref{fig:bulge_disc}, has a starkly different chemical makeup.
-The \alphafe\ distribution is best fit by three components with two equally weighted ($\approx40\%$ ) low and high-\alphafe\ components centered at 0.0 dex at 0.23 dex respectively.
-There is an intermediate component, similar to the inner-thick disc, centered at 0.10 dex with 15\% weight.
-In contrast to the bulge and the disc, the bar has a large fraction of high metallicity ($\feh>0.0$) stars and it's MDF is best described by a 4-component GMM with peaks approximately at $+0.40$, $0.0$, $-0.40$ and, $-0.70$\ dex, contributing roughly 30\%, 25\%, 30\%, and 15\% of the total weight, respectively.
-The two GMM peaks at $-0.40$ and, $-0.70$\ dex are strikingly close to the MDF peaks for the inner-thick disc and the spheroidal bulge populations - this hints at the possible contributions of these stellar populations to the galactic bar.
-The most-metal-poor stars with $\feh\lesssim -1.0$\ dex contribute least to the bar, more to the inner thick disc, and most significantly to the spheroidal bulge component.
-The bar shows a wide spread in azimuthal velocity with a mean of about 110\kms\ which is about 25\kms\ slower than the disc.
-However, the different orbit family members cover different radii along the bar and provide separate contributions to the overall bar morphology and for the different orbit family members we find a varying trend - the $\overline{V_{\phi}}$ ($\sigma_{V_{\phi}}$) increases (decreases) with increasing $f_{z}/f_{z}$ ratio (see Table \ref{tab:orb_kinematics}).
-The bar, elongated in face-on view and showing the boxy/peanut exterior with central X morphology, appears as the most compact among the three components with it's stars confined within 4 kpc radially and $\approx$1.5 kpc from the galactic plane.
+\paragraph{Bar:} The galactic bar, shown in the last row of Fig. \ref{fig:bulge_disc}, has a starkly different chemical makeup.
+The \alphafe\ distribution is best fitted by three components with two equally weighted ($\approx40\%$ ) low and high-\alphafe\ components centred at 0.0 dex and 0.23 dex, respectively.
+There is an intermediate component, similar to the inner-thick disc, centred at 0.10 dex with 15\% weight.
+In contrast to the bulge and the disc, the bar has a high fraction of high metallicity ($\feh>0.0$) stars, and its MDF is best described by a four-component GMM with peaks approximately at $+0.40$, $0.0$, $-0.40$, and $-0.70$\ dex, contributing roughly 30\%, 25\%, 30\%, and 15\% of the total weight, respectively.
+The two GMM peaks at $-0.40$ and $-0.70$\ dex are strikingly close to the MDF peaks for the inner-thick disc and the spheroidal bulge populations.
+This hints at the possible contributions of these stellar populations to the galactic bar.
+The most metal-poor stars with $\feh\lesssim -1.0$\ dex contribute least to the bar, more to the inner thick disc, and most significantly to the spheroidal bulge component.
+The bar shows a wide spread in azimuthal velocity with a mean of about 110\kms\,, which is about 25\kms\ slower than the disc.
+However, the different orbit family members cover different radii along the bar and provide separate contributions to the overall bar morphology.
+Moreover, for the different orbit family members, we find a varying trend: the $\overline{V_{\phi}}$ ($\sigma_{V_{\phi}}$) increases (decreases) with an increasing $f_{z}/f_{z}$ ratio (see Table \ref{tab:orb_kinematics}).
+The bar, elongated in face-on view and showing the boxy-peanut exterior with central X morphology, appears as the most compact among the three components with its stars confined within 4 kpc radially and $\approx$1.5 kpc from the galactic plane.

+The absolute heights of the MDF components are affected by the selection effects.
+The APOGEE (RPM) and RVS-CNN samples each have distinct selection functions, analysis pipelines, and inhomogeneities (See Fig. \ref{fig:lb_extinction} and Sec.\ref{sec:rvs_apo}).
+Hence, while the GMM reliably identifies the number and location of the MDF peaks, the absolute normalisation should be interpreted with caution.
+Importantly, the dips between the main metallicity components are significant relative to the measurement uncertainties.

 \begingroup \endgroup